 The story of Band of Brothers takes the men of Easy Company across half the European continent, through several different countries and even seasons.
 Despite the vivid depiction of all of these varied places on the journey, the miniseries (aside from certain location shoots) was largely filmed in one place.
 Thanks to a large tax break from the UK government, the production was headquartered at the Hatfield Aerodrome, an old British aerospace factory that had been converted into a massive, 1100-acre backlot.
 The various hangars from the factory were used to house the costumes, props, weapons, tanks, and other equipment used to shoot the series, and some hangars even housed various sets.

-6. A single village set played nearly a dozen different towns.
+6. A single village set played nearly a dozen different towns in Band of Brothers.

 Because Band of Brothers was mostly shot on the Hatfield backlot, the crew had to make certain accommodations to portray much of Europe in a small space.
 One key factor was the 12-acre village set constructed on the lot.
 A set that size is a massive undertaking anyway, but to depict the various places Easy Company visits, the village had to be constantly redressed to show England, Holland, Belgium and other locations.
 In all, the village ended up playing 11 different towns throughout the miniseries.

-7. The Bastogne sequences were actually films indoors.
+7. The Bastogne sequences in Band of Brothers were actually films indoors.